Enekoassets/bvhTools/docs/functionalities/slicing/index.md

 ```

 ## Getting many slices
-You can also get many time slices of the bvh animation, using the *getBvhSlices(bvhData, fromFrames, toFrames)* method.
-This returns a list of bvhData objects, each one is a copy of the original bvhData, but modified motion.
+With the *getBvhSlices(bvhData, fromFrames, toFrames)* method, you can get many time slices of the bvh animation.
+The method returns a list of bvhData objects, each one is a copy of the original bvhData, but with modified motion.

 ```python
 from bvhTools.bvhSlicer import getBvhSlices